AuroraDAO/idex-api-docs/README.md

 Returns your available balances (total deposited minus amount in open orders) indexed by token symbol.

-* address - Address to query balances of
+* address (address string) - Address to query balances of

 Sample output